Actions & Inputs

 Validation icon

-An icon is used to indicate if the select is in a valid or invalid state.
-Validation is set on the Form component.
+Indicates if the text field is in a valid or invalid state.
+Use the form to validate.

 Validation